 Peel Interfaith Peace Camp

-For the first time in Peel Jewish, Christian and Muslim children joined together to learn about their shared Abrahamic heritage and celebrate being children of faith.
+In the summer of 2017, Jewish, Christian and Muslim children from Peel came together to learn about their shared Abrahamic heritage and celebrate being children of faith.
 We played, learned and made wonderful crafts.
 New friendships were formed and we learned about our shared commitment to help others.
-Each day of the four day camp concluded with an act of kindness for the greater community.
-We are hoping to do this camp again in 2018 so please keep an eye out for an opportunity to register your children!

 Frequently Asked Questions